Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 If you closely look into your PageSpeed Insights report, you will see the Time to First Byte (TTFB) under “Other Notable Metrics.”

-Based on our field-tested 12 months data, HostGator, Bluehost and SiteGround are the poorest host with slowest TTFB.
+Based on our field-tested 12-month data, HostGator, Bluehost, and SiteGround are the poorest hosts with the slowest TTFB.

 • HostGator – 723ms